zivcroitoru/catwalk-server/README.md

 # CatWalk Backend API

 All endpoints live under `/api`.
-Requests and responses are JSON.
+Requests and responses are in JSON.
-Protected routes require:
+Protected routes require this header:

 ```

 Authorization: Bearer <your-jwt-token>